Why ‘Balance’ Didn’t Seem Like Van Halen’s Last Sammy Hagar Album

-Complicating Eddie's efforts was the fact that he was making an effort to sever his long relationship with alcohol.
+Complicating Eddie's efforts was the fact that he was trying to sever his long relationship with alcohol.
 "I played a lot of stuff sober, which really weirded me out.
 It took me a while to get into it without the help of the alcohol," he told Guitar World.
 "Sometimes, I would listen back to something and go, 'Ooh, that's stiff.
 Let me redo that,' but I didn't drink too much.
 When we made the last record, I had at least 12 to 15 beers in me each day.
 This time, nobody but me drank while we were working.
 And if I got a little bit overboard, I'd say 'I’m out of here, I'm too far gone,' and call it a day."

 The project ultimately sold three million copies, while spinning off five Top 40 singles on the Mainstream Rock chart, one of which – "Can't Stop Lovin' You" – was also a pop hit.
 While Van Halen seemed to have lost a bit of the crossover touch it enjoyed during the '80s and early '90s, Balance reaffirmed their position in the rock firmament.
 On the surface, it also looked like the band members were working together as well as ever.

 "Balance is a slice of our life.
 We hope it does to you what it did to us when we listened back to the record," Alex Van Halen told Album Network magazine.
 "I think one of the criteria whether (or not) you think it's a good record is 'Are you still moved by it?'
 Balance does it for me."

 Of course, as we now know, by the time Balance was released, the relationship between Sammy Hagar and Eddie Van Halen had deteriorated considerably, and roughly a year later, the group was shopping for a new lead singer.
 This began a long and turbulent period marked with silences, abortive reunions with Hagar and David Lee Roth and an album with Extreme singer Gary Cherone in the lineup.